MandiYang/MYgames/README.md

 # MYgames
 MYgames have some simple python games to play.

-Install package py running on terminal or command prompt:
+Install package by running on terminal or command prompt:

     python3 -m pip install --user MYgames